 - In The Most Happy Fella, when all of Tony's wedding guests are being sent home, the country girl who points out the hayloft of Tony's barn to her amorous boyfriend is seen with a lot of hay stuck to the back of her dress.

-- Gunnerkrigg Court does this with Kat's parents when she and Annie walk in on them both.
+- Gunnerkrigg Court does this with Kat's parents when she and Annie walk in on them both, and Donald hastily grabs a newspaper that's upside down.
 Ten minutes later and things would have been awkward indeed.

 - After Helen and Dave first have sex in Narbonic, Mell and Artie return to finds Helen wearing Dave's flannel and Dave in a lab coat.